-Tradedoubler client development manager Mouna Laaragat shared some top advice on how businesses can take advantage of seasonality whilst the first panel of the day saw affiliate founders Graham Jenner (TopCashback), Duncan Popham (Total Digital), Anthony Goldman (Noise Media Group), Ciaron Dunn (Genie Ventures) and Tina Judic (Found) share their knowledge and experience of how they’ve built their respective brands and helped take the CPA model to the next level.
+Tradedoubler client development director Mouna Laaragat shared some top advice on how businesses can take advantage of seasonality whilst the first panel of the day saw affiliate founders Graham Jenner (TopCashback), Duncan Popham (Total Digital), Anthony Goldman (Noise Media Group), Ciaron Dunn (Genie Ventures) and Tina Judic (Found) share their knowledge and experience of how they’ve built their respective brands and helped take the CPA model to the next level.

 After a brief coffee break, it was time for a breakdown of four quickfire presentations from publishers in the industry.
 Deepak Tailor from LatestFreeStuff highlighted the growth of messenger marketing, referencing Facebook’s manychat.com as a simple and powerful tool to convert Messengers into email subscribers in one click.
 Global Savings Group gave a brief talk on the history of voucher code browser extensions and how they’ve become one of the most popular tools in affiliate marketing with brands using them to retain savvy users from competitive websites.
 Meanwhile, account manager Jake Barber from RedBrain introduced the premium CSS partner as they work with retailers in purchasing Google Ads on a performance-based model.
 Lastly, George Sulivan, founder and CEO of The Sole Supplier discussed how they responded to Google’s algorithm changes by creating an app and using push notifications to capture and understand consumers on a granular level in addition to creating a dashboard to understand the run of paid ads at campaign level.